Introduction to mlad - a Weibull survival model

 $$h(t) = \lambda \gamma t^{\gamma-1}$$

-The parameters $\lambda$ and $\gamma$ can be modelled using a linear predictor.
+The parameters $\lambda$ and $\gamma$ can be modelled using a linear predictor, so the their values depend on covariates $\boldsymbol{X}$.
 As $\lambda$ and $\gamma$ are positive, this is usually done on the log scale.

 The log-likelihood contribution for the $i^{th}$ individual with survival data is,